SKIP TO CONTENT

 ~1%

-Starting November 2025, Gmail moved to full blocking of noncompliant messages.
-SPF, DKIM, and DMARC are now non-negotiable.
+Starting November 2025, Gmail moved to full blocking of noncompliant messages -- not spam folder, blocked.
+SPF, DKIM, and DMARC are now non-negotiable requirements.
 Misconfigurations that once slipped through now send emails straight to spam or reject them entirely.
+AI-based spam detection is getting better and more efficient.

 SPF Record